Long Island Mothers' Rights Lawyers Serving Nassau and Suffolk Counties

-Long Island family law attorneys fight for mothers' rights
+Family law attorneys fight for mothers' rights even in difficult cases

 The law firm of Bryan L. Salamone & Associates, P.C. has won custody for mothers in high-profile, tough cases, sometimes against the recommendations of the law guardian and psychologists.
 When the firm started handling mothers' rights cases, it was assumed the mother would obtain or retain custody in any given case, unless the mother had serious issues, such as:

 - Mental impairment